heregoes/heregoes/README.md

 <!--
 **heregoes/heregoes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
-I believe that Augmented Reality and Mixed Reality will fundamentally change the way we interact with our physical and digital worlds by merging them together in intuitive ways for users.
+I believe that Augmented Reality and Mixed Reality will fundamentally change the way we interact with our physical and digital worlds by merging them together in intuitive ways.
-- 🔭 I’m currently developing Web based AR & VR Solutions, Mixed Reality Experiences.
+- 🔭 I’m currently developing Web based AR & VR Experiences.

-Blockchain & Crypto will take over the world, not just financially but in almost every facet of contracts, agreements, media, and mediaries.
+Blockchain & Crypto will transform the world, not just financially but in almost every facet of contracts, agreements, media, and mediaries.
-- 🌱 I'm interested in everything Blockchain/Crypto related and the future use-cases/possiblities of Dapps.
+- 🌱 I'm interested in everything Blockchain/Crypto/NFT related and the future use-cases/possiblities of Dapps.

 - 🤝 I’m looking to collaborate on dope projects